Bongartz completion via $c$-vectors: -tilting theory

 \begin{definition}[$\tau$-rigid and $\tau$-tilting pair] Let $M$ be a module in $\mod A$ and $P$ a projective module in $\mod A$.
 The pair $(M,P)$ is called \emph{$\tau$-rigid} if $M$ is $\tau$-rigid and $\Hom_A(P,M)=0$.
 It is called \emph{$\tau$-tilting} (resp., \emph{almost $\tau$-tilting}) if, moreover, it satisfies $|M|+|P|=n=|A|$ (resp., $|M|+|P|=n-1=|A|-1$). \end{definition}

-Note that a module $M\in \mathrm{mod} A$ is called a \emph{support $\tau$-tilting module} if there exists a projective module $P$ such that $(M,P)$ is a $\tau$-tilting pair.
-In fact, such a projective module $P$ is unique up to isomorphisms \cite{air}*{Proposition 2.3}.
+Note that a module $M\in \mathrm{mod} A$ is called a \emph{support $\tau$-tilting module} if there exists a basic projective module $P$ such that $(M,P)$ is a $\tau$-tilting pair.
+In fact, such a basic projective module $P$ is unique up to isomorphisms \cite{air}*{Proposition 2.3}.
 A $\tau$-rigid pair $(M,P)$ is \emph{indecomposable} if $M\oplus P$ is indecomposable in $\mod A$ and it is \emph{basic} if both $M$ and $P$ are basic in $\mod A$.
+In the sequel, we always assume that the $\tau$-rigid pairs are basic and consider them up to isomorphisms.

 \if0 \begin{proposition}[\cite{air}] Let $(M,P)$ and $(M,Q)$ be two basic $\tau$-tilting pairs in $\mathrm{mod}A$, then $P\cong Q$. \end{proposition} \fi

 \begin{theorem}[\cite{air}*{Theorem 2.18}] Any basic almost $\tau$-tilting pair $(U,Q)$ in $\mod A$ is a direct summand of exactly two basic $\tau$-tilting pairs $(M,P)$ and $(M^\prime,P^\prime)$ in $\mod A$.
 Moreover, we have In particular, either $\Fac M\subsetneqq \Fac M^\prime$ or $\Fac M^\prime\subsetneqq\Fac M$ holds. \end{theorem}